Active Student Registration & Student Records

 For further details regarding Graduate School registration requirements, consult the Bulletin of Information.

-Course audit requests are now closed for Fall 2018; audit requests are accepted through the 6th class day of each term.
-Full-time graduate students may audit a course tuition-free during the fall and spring term; students are responsible for the full cost of the audited course during the summer session.
+Graduate students may submit audit requests through the 6th class day of each term.
+Full-time graduate students may audit a course tuition-free during the fall and spring terms; students are responsible for the full cost of the audited course during the summer session.
 To qualify for an audit, the student must secure permission from the instructor and register for the class prior to submitting the request to change the status to an audit.
 Once the request has been completed, the course status will be changed to an audit on the Detail Student Schedule.
 Consult the Bulletin of Information for further details

-- We will be unable to process the request if the student has not registered for the course.
+- We cannot process the request if the student has not registered for the course.

 - Students are charged full tuition for audits taken during summer session.